BRAIN-Lab-AI/Maintelli-Maintenance-Intelligence-/README.md

     python train.py --config configs/train_config.yaml
     ```

-4. **Generate Images:**
-    Once training is complete, use the inference script to generate images.
-    ```bash
-    python inference.py --checkpoint path/to/checkpoint.pt --input "A surreal landscape with mountains and rivers"
-    ```

 ## Acknowledgments
-- **Open-Source Communities:** Thanks to the contributors of PyTorch, Hugging Face, and other libraries for their amazing work.
+- **Open-Source Communities:** Thanks to the contributors of tensorflow, Keras, and other libraries for their amazing work.
-- **Individuals:** Special thanks to bla, bla, bla for the amazing team effort, invaluable guidance and support throughout this project.
+- **Individuals:** Special thanks to Heba, Amal, Najla for the amazing team effort, invaluable guidance and support throughout this project.
-- **Resource Providers:** Gratitude to ABC-organization for providing the computational resources necessary for this project.